Navigating change: Embracing the fear of the unknown

 “The cave you fear to enter holds the treasure you seek,” said Joseph Campbell.
 And you know what?
 He wasn’t lying.

-Growing out of your comfort zone
+Getting out of your comfort zone.
+What that actually means

 “Change is hard at first, messy in the middle, and gorgeous at the end,” said Robin Sharma.
 And let’s be real, isn’t gorgeous worth a little mess?